Facebook campaign wins German boy soccer gravestone

 The campaign worked.

-The church issued a statement late on Monday saying it had agreed a compromise under which the gravestone could be erected, but with the sculpture of a ball on the ground rather than on its top.
-It will also bear a Christian symbol, probably a dove.
+The church issued a statement late on Monday saying it had agreed a compromise.
+The gravestone could be erected, but with the ball on the ground rather than on its top and that it would also bear a Christian symbol, probably a dove.

 "It was never the intention of the church to stand in the way of the little boy's last wish," it said.
 "It was about reconciling the interests of the Church community, the cemetery rules and the interests of the parents of the child who died."